Shopify vs Squarespace (2017) - A Comparison Review

 Secondly, Shopify lets you edit both titles and meta descriptions easily for EVERY page; this is not the case on Squarespace - you cannot (somewhat incredibly) properly edit your meta description for blog posts.

-With blog posts on Squarespace, you are, in essence, forced to make a choice between allowing Squarespace to use the first 160 or so characters from the post being automatically or manually populating an excerpt box, the content of which is then displayed on the blog itself.
+With blog posts on Squarespace, you are, in essence, forced to make a choice between allowing Squarespace to automatically populate the meta description with the first 160 or so characters from the post or manually populating an excerpt box, the content of which is then displayed on the blog itself.
 In the case of the latter option, this means your meta description ends up being displayed on actual Squarespace page; and forcing meta descriptions to be part of the visible page content is crazy in my book.
 SEO options should be much better implemented on Squarespace frankly, and there should not be a crossover between meta descriptions and page content unless the user specifically wants that crossover to exist.

 Another nice thing about Shopify and SEO involves URL mapping.
 If you change a page's URL, Shopify will automatically create a 301 redirect to that page for you.
 This lets search engines know that the page has moved, and preserves any 'link juice' associated with it.
 By contrast, in Squarespace, if you change a page URL, you will have to manually create the 301 redirect (the process for which is fiddly; and creating 301 redirects is quite easy to forget to do).